Opal-teaching/messaging-app/README.md

 ## MessengerService

-I provided to you a start of this service plus a UserService which will mock the user using the messaging app.
-You may navigate to this service and put your name in (be sure to also update the name in the mock data in MessengerService).
+You've been provided with some starter code for this service, plus a UserService which will mock the user using the messaging app.
+You may navigate to UserService and replace the user with your name (be sure to also update the names in the mock data in MessengerService).

 The API functions offered by this service are the following.
 Short explanations for these functions are given in the code.